yanzongzhi/learngit/readMe.txt

-git is a version control system git is so fun
+git is a distributed version control system git is so free software